-Conversely, at least part of each barb element may be movable away from the penetrating body in response to proximal movement of the penetrating body relative to the seabed soil.
+20 Conversely, at least part of each barb element may be movable away from the penetrating body in response to proximal movement of the penetrating body relative to the seabed soil.

-In some embodiments of the invention, a distal end of each barb element is attached to the penetrating body and a proximal end of each barb element is movable relative to the penetrating body.
+A distal end of each barb element is attached to the penetrating body and a proximal end of each barb element is movable relative to the penetrating body.
 For example, the distal end of each barb element may be attached to the penetrating body by a hinge.

-The foundation of the invention may further comprise a latch that is arranged to hold the proximal end of each barb element against movement away from the penetrating body.
-In that case, the foundation may further comprise a latch release that is operable to enable movement of each barb element away from the penetrating body by releasing the latch.
+The foundation of the invention further comprises a latch that is arranged to hold the proximal end of each barb element against movement away from the penetrating body.

+30 The foundation may further comprise a latch release that is operable to enable movement of each barb element away from the penetrating body by releasing the latch.